asudbury/nhs-spi-guidance/docs/index.md

 description: Documentation and guidance for NHS Selct People for Invitation Platform
 ---

-Welcome to the NHS Spine Integration Platform (SPI) guidance documentation.

 ## About NHS SPI

 The NHS Spine Integration Platform provides a modern, API-based approach to integrating with NHS Spine services.